sveiae/website/_pages/wishlist.md

 <!-- ![feature image](/assets/images/monthly-tests/featureImage.jpg){:class="img-responsive"} -->

-These are the current tests people have been recommending we implement into our testing platform.
+These are the most highly ranked tests, that people have been recommending we implement into our testing platform through our email list.

 **Test requirements**
 * Can be done from a single computer